openhab/openhab-addons/bundles/org.openhab.binding.warmup/README.md

 ### Bridge

-Credentials to my.warmup.com which allow the rest of the system to function
+Credentials to my.warmup.com which allow the rest of the system to function.

 ### Room